kotlinc0der/reviews-api/README.md

 # Reviews API
-Supports operations for writing reviews and listing reviews for a product but with no sorting or filtering.
+Supports operations for writing reviews and listing reviews for a product.

 ### Prerequisites
-MySQL needs to be installed and configured.
+MySQL and MongoDB need to be installed and configured.
 Instructions provided separately.

 ### Instructions
-* Configure the MySQL Datasource in application.properties.
+* Configure the MySQL & MongoDB Datasource in application.properties.
+* You have to use basic authentication to access the rest api. (admin user configured)
 * To run this service you execute:

     ```